GrowthDeFi/community/governance/votes/Executive vote - November 22, 2021.md

 ### Instates a 24-hour mandatory delay to execute approved proposals

 The delay contract parameter will be modified from 0-hours to 24-hours.
-This effectivelly imposes a mandatory delay of 24-hours to execute future proposals approved by the governance.
+This effectively imposes a mandatory delay of 24-hours to execute future proposals approved by the governance.

 ## Review